 Few weeks ago I solved a great KVM escaping challenge from TWCTF hosted by @TokyoWesterns.
 I have given a writeup on my blog: [Write-up] TokyoWesterns CTF 2018 - pwn240+300+300 EscapeMe, but it mentions nothing about KVM because there's no bug (at least I didn't find) around it.

-Most introduction of KVM I found are actually introducing either libvirt or qemu, lack of how to utilize KVM by hand, that's why I have this post.
+Most introduction articles of KVM I found are actually introducing either libvirt or qemu, lack of how to utilize KVM directly, that's why I have this post.

 This thread is a good start to implement a simple KVM program.
 Some projects such as kvm-hello-world and kvmtool are worthy to take a look as well.
 And OSDev.org has great resources to learn system architecture knowledge.